 Now that we have met our participants and have some idea of the make up of this group and what cancers they will encounter, it’s time to look at their future.
 Keep in mind that this is a daily group of US children we are watching, a new group, similar to this one, appears in hospitals in the US each and every day, 365 days a year.

-Five of our 36 children will die within a few months to within five years of diagnosis.
+Five to eight of our 43 children will die within a few months to within five years of diagnosis.
 Some enter the hospital and never return.
 They die from the cancer and/or from the treatment itself.
 When you add teens to age 20, this number grows to 7.

 Five more will die in 6 to 30 years.
 Often, they develop a second type of cancer caused by the treatment they received with the first cancer.
 Sometimes the same cancer returns, but always with a vengeance.
 When you add teens to age 20, this number grows to 6.
 It is estimated that children in the above two groups (10 to 13 children) lost 67 years of life each, compared to 16 years of life for breast cancer victims which is more publicized and much more highly funded.